Overview: Eye Surgery Types

 - People with thin corneas who may not be eligible for laser refractive surgery

-PRELEX (presbyopic lens exchange)
+8. PRELEX (presbyopic lens exchange)

 Presbyopic lens exchange is a type of refractive lens exchange surgery.
-While RLE can be performed on younger people, PRELEX focuses on correcting the near vision in people over age 45.
-Typically, this is the age when people experience presbyopia, which is the loss of ability to focus at near.
+While RLE can be performed on younger people, PRELEX focuses on correcting near vision in people over age 45.
+Typically, this is when people experience presbyopia (age-related farsightedness).

-Phakic Intraocular Lens Implants (Phakic IOL)
+9. Phakic Intraocular Lens Implants (Phakic IOL)

 A benefit of this procedure is that the phakic IOL may be removed later if needed.
 For example, if you receive a phakic IOL but develop cataracts, the surgeon can remove the phakic IOL before performing cataract surgery.